Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Methods

 \section{Methods}

+We formulate the scoring of TMA images as a classification problem.
 Our approach can be summarized as follows.
-Spatial histograms are used to capture key features characterizing the staining patterns in tissue images, then transfer learning is used to increase the training sample by selectively including images of other cancer types.
-The enlarged training set is used to re-fit the prediction model using Random Forests \cite{RF} and results reported.
-The algorithm scores TMA images based on the severity of the tumors, and the goal is to achieve or exceed the accuracy level of pathologists. \\ \\ As other types of transfer learning approaches typically require a large dataset for knowledge transfer (many based on deep neural networks \cite{TanSunKong2018}), it is not feasible in our case as we have TMA images from many other cancer types but each with only a small sample.
+A type of tumor-specific spatial histograms is used to capture key features characterizing the staining patterns in tissue images, then transfer learning is adopted to increase the training sample size by selectively including images of other cancer types.
+The enlarged training set is input to Random Forests (RF) \cite{RF} classifier to re-fit the classification model and results reported.
+The goal is to achieve or exceed the accuracy level of pathologists.
+A detailed description about spatial histogram, RF, transfer learning, and the algorithmic implementation of our approach will be presented in Sections \ref{section:spatialHistogram}, \ref{section:vignetteRF}, \ref{section:transferLearning}, and \ref{section:algorithmDesc}, respectively.

-To address this, instance-based transfer learning is adopted.
-Another major challenge is the high dimensionality of the TMA images as a result of the large image size (typically $1504 \times 1410$), requiring high amounts of data for training.
-We use Random Forests (RF) \cite{RF} as the classification algorithm due to its built-in feature selection capability.
-The variability in staining patterns is captured by spatial histogram following work in \cite{TACOMA}.
-Figure~\ref{figure:projFlow} shows the overall architecture of our approach. \\ \\ In the remaining of Section~\ref{section:method}, we will describe in more details about spatial histogram, RF, transfer learning, and an algorithmic description of our approach.